-The Board has not used any external consultants to undertake a review of the remuneration of Executives.
+The Board engaged external consultants throughout the year to undertake a review of the remuneration of Executives.

-Fixed Remuneration Objective
+Fixed Remuneration

+Objective

 The level of fixed remuneration is set so as to provide a base level of remuneration which is both appropriate to the position and is competitive in the market.